datacoves/helm-charts/README.md

 ## How to publish a new release?

 1. Bump version on `CR_RELEASE_NAME_TEMPLATE` in `.github/workflows/helm-release.yml`
+2. Bump helm chart version (`chart.yaml`)
-2. Retrieve latest changes on git submodules
+3. Retrieve latest changes on git submodules

 ## Helm charts in this repo